 But Henri Poincaré, who as claimed in the quoted article was the one who proved that the three-body problem is chaotic, has also said this:

 Then, the quoted article becomes even more ambiguous:

 If you can do the calculation quickly enough, you can compute where all three objects will be one second from now.
 And one second from then.
 And one second from then.
 And so on and so on.
-With enough processing power (and this can require a LOT of processing power) you can calculate where the three objects will be 100 years from now, even though it is impossible to solve for this outcome.
+With enough processing power (and this can require a LOT of processing power) you can calculate where the three objects will be 100 years from now, even though it is impossible to solve this outcome.

 After the above confusing statement, the last stage of the strawman argument appears in the article:

 But this examination of the past through naïve induction will never give you The Answer.
 Because The Answer does not exist in the past.
-The Answer — which is another word for algorithm, which is another word for “general closed-end solution” — doesn’t exist at all in a chaotic Three-Body System.
+The Answer — which is another word for the algorithm, which is another word for “general closed-end solution” — doesn’t exist at all in a chaotic Three-Body System.

 No one in the investment business is looking for the Answer (with capital A.) No one is looking for a closed-end solution.
 Quants look for price anomalies that, as Henri Poincaré said, “have a chance of recurring” and are simple facts, not general answers, not closed-end solutions.
 This is why the past is important because it can be used to:

-- determine how unique hypotheses about anomalies have performed in the past and how robust they have been in statistical sense
+- determine how unique hypotheses about anomalies have performed in the past and how robust they have been in a statistical sense

 - Identify hypotheses (data-mining) that can serve as potential robust price anomalies after passing suitable validations tests

-In fact any position in the market represents an explicit or implicit prediction.
-All actions in the market amount to forecasts.
 No one is looking for the general solution or the Answer.
 Even over-fitted systems have worked well in the past for decades and made significant profits.
 See this paper for details and examples.
 The problem is not so much that market returns are not predictable but that

 - many traders listen to what failed traders have to say